 Valdis Pirags is Professor of Endocrinology and the Chair of Internal Medicine at the University of Latvia, and director of the Clinic of Internal Medicine at the Pauls Stradiņš Clinical University Hospital.
 Professor Pirags is credited with discovering of the PKC-dependent cellular mechanisms of platelet activation by glucose and revealing that probability of side effects of metformin are genetically predisposed.
 These research achievements resulted in establishing of a unique Laboratory of Personalised Medicine at his department.
 His current interests are focused on revealing of self-regulated psychoneuroendocrine mechanisms counteracting to pathogenesis and exacerbation of chronic diseases.

-Currently Chairman of the Division of Medicine, Academic Medical Center, University of Amsterdam, The Netherlands.
+Hans Romijn is currently Chairman of the Division of Medicine, Academic Medical Center, University of Amsterdam, the Netherlands.
 He served as president of the Dutch Endocrine Society from 2002–2006.
 His research interests include pathophysiology and the treatment of pituitary diseases and diabetes.

 Dr Gopinath Sunil is currently the Medical Director of Diabetes National Alliance based in Ocala, Florida, USA and is also conducting research in obesity, thyroid disorders and diabetes at the Department of Endocrinology, KIMS hospital, Trivandrum, India.
 He was previously head of the department of Endocrinology at Physicians Regional Medical Center at Naples, FL and also had served as Assistant Professor, regional Physician training at the University of Minnesota.
 Dr Sunil’s research interests include reproductive endocrinology (University of Geneva, Switzerland and Stanford University, Palo Alto, USA), type 2 Diabetes and obesity (University of Minnesota and Cleveland Clinic, Florida) and thyroid disorders.
 He is also internationally known for his work on type 2 diabetes and obesity research and is currently involved with obesity and type 2 DM research and teaching at the Kerala Institute of Medical Sciences in India and Gulf countries.